-In my mind, one of the most important things to consider when planning a garden is how to attract pollinators.
+In our minds, one of the most important things to consider when planning a garden is how to attract pollinators.
 Pollinators are those wonderful little creatures that pollinate 75-95% of all flowering plants.
-Pollinators include: bees, butterflies, birds, moths, flies, beetles, wasps and bats.
+Pollinators include bees, butterflies, birds, moths, flies, beetles, wasps and bats.

 Gardening for Pollinators in Dry Conditions

-I used the site and was able to find and purchase two plants that are considered “waterwise” (i.e. drought tolerant) and also promote pollinators.
-I chose Califronia Buckwheat – https://ooh.li/206407d and Catalina California Fuschia – https://ooh.li/206407d .
+We purchase two plants that are considered “waterwise” (i.e. drought tolerant) and also promote pollinators.
+We chose California Buckwheat and Catalina California Fuschia.

 3. Skip Pesticides – The use of pesticides is a huge threat to our pollinators.
-You know I’m a vocal advocate for organic gardening and use only organic methods on my own gardens.
-Pesticides not only kill or injure our pollinators, they also impact their ability to forage and find food.
-Monrovia – https://ooh.li/67de00a takes environmental stewardship seriously and leads the industry in pesticide and pollution reduction.
+You know we are vocal advocates for organic gardening and use only organic methods on our own gardens.
+Pesticides not only kill or injure our pollinators, but they also impact their ability to forage and find food.

 4. Create Feeders and Waterers – You’re not the only one who gets thirsty and hungry working in the sun!
 Our pollinators can always use a little refreshment when doing their jobs.
-One thing you can do is make a “bee bath” – https://www.pinterest.com/pin/232850243210426936/ or a DIY butterfly feeder – https://www.pinterest.com/pin/232850243210426930/ .
+One thing you can do is make a “bee bath” – or a DIY butterfly feeder.
 This will help attract pollinators and assure that they have everything thing they need in hot, dry weather.

 These are some ideas that I utilize in my garden.
 What would you add to the list?
 Let me know in the comments.